Endogenous Attention and the Spread of False News: Introduction

-We analyze the evolution of $y_n$ and its long run behavior.
-We find that $y_n$ converges almost surely and provide a complete characterization of its limit.
+By applying stochastic approximation techniques to concatenations of generalized Polya urns, we show that $y_n$ converges almost surely and provide a complete characterization of its limit.
+(See the technical summary below.)
 For some parameter values the limit is unique.
 For others it is random, so that starting from the same initial conditions the platform may end up with significantly different limit shares of true stories and different user behavior in the limit.
-This effect is most pronounced when the platform is new and the total number of stories is small, but it is still present in any finite-sized platform.
+This effect is most pronounced when the platform is new and the total number of stories is small, but it is still present in any finite platform.

-If users were to always follow one of the three sharing rules mentioned above, our system would be a generalized Polya urn model (henceforth GPU) and limit behavior could be analyzed using existing results.
-This is not the case, as users follow the sharing rule that maximizes their payoffs and the optimal sharing rule depends on the current share of true stories.
-Hence, our system is a concatenation of a finite number of GPUs.
-To analyze its limit, we extend results on stochastic approximation for GPUs to cover such concatenations.

-We find that each of the GPUs corresponding to the different sharing rules has a unique limit share of true stories, which we call a \emph{quasi steady state}.
-A quasi steady state is a limit point for our system, i.e., a point to which $y_n$ converges with positive probability, if and only if it is within the region where its associated sharing rule is optimal.
-The only other possible limit points for our system are the \emph{thresholds} between regions---points where users are indifferent between two sharing rules.
+The system converges either to a point where users strictly prefer a single decision rule or to one where they are indifferent between two rules.
+Comparative statics are qualitatively different in these two cases.\footnote{This is analogous to the difference in comparative statics between pure-strategy and mixed-strategy Nash equilibrium in games.} For example, in the steady states where users strictly prefer one rule, increasing the cost of attention lowers the share of true stories.
+However, in the steady states where users are indifferent between two rules, the limit share of true stories is increasing in the cost of attention.
+This occurs because the cost of attention lowers users' payoffs, so the share of true stories required for indifference increases.